brundinm/brundinm/README.md

 <p align="center">* * *</p>

-I have written code in the following programming languages (although the following category groupings are not entirely discrete nor necessarily mutually exclusive, the categories do provide a useful framing mechanism):
+I have written code in the following programming languages (note: although the following category groupings are not entirely discrete nor necessarily mutually exclusive, the categories do provide a useful framing mechanism):